Iterated torus knots and double affine Hecke algebras: A modified Kauffman bracket skein module

 \begin{remark} It is a general fact that if $F$ is any surface and $\partial$ is a curve parallel to a boundary component of $F$, then $\partial$ is a central element in $K_q(F)$.
 This is true because if $\partial$ is `on top of' a link $L$, then $\partial$ can be shrunk to be very close to the boundary, slid down the boundary until it is below $L$, and then expanded.
 In other words, the link $\partial L$ is isotopic to the link $L\partial$. \end{remark}

-\begin{corollary} The element $w = q^2x^2 + q^{-2}y^2+ q^2z^2-qxyz$ is central in $B'_q$. \end{corollary} \begin{proof} A short calculation with the skein relations shows that the element $-w+q^2+q^{-2}$ is the loop parallel to the boundary of $T'$, so the considerations in the previous remark apply. \end{proof}
+\begin{corollary} The element $w = q^2x^2 + q^{-2}y^2+ q^2z^2-qxyz$ is central in $B'_q$. \end{corollary} \begin{proof} If we show that the element $-w+q^2+q^{-2}$ is the loop parallel to the boundary of $T'$, then the considerations in the previous remark apply to prove the claim.
+To see this identity we use \cite[Eq.
+(2)]{BP00}.
+Write $\delta$ for the loop around the puncture and $\alpha$ for the curve with coefficient $q^{-1}$ in Figure \ref{genpunctorus}.
+Then in our notation their identity is